HarshithaBoppudi/harshithaboppudi_2511750_part4_tableau_dashboard/outputs/chart_selection_justification.md

 - **Design principle applied:** Clear hierarchy and minimal clutter — only the four measures that matter for segment comparison are shown, not every field in the dataset.
 - **Mistake avoided:** Did not use a single combined "score" or index that blends sales, margin, and returns into one number — that would obscure the trade-off (e.g., Home Office is high-volume but high-return) that leadership specifically needs to see.

-## 5. Shipping Performance View — Bar Chart (Delivery Days) + Bar Chart (Return Rate by Ship Mode)
+## 5. Shipping Performance View — Bar Chart (Delivery Days)

-- **Question answered:** Which shipping modes are slow, and does shipping speed relate to return rate or customer satisfaction?
+- **Question answered:** Which shipping modes are slow ?
 - **Why this chart type:** Bar charts are the right choice for comparing a small set of discrete categories (4 ship modes) on a single measure each — simpler and more precise than a combo chart for this specific comparison.
 - **Encoding:** Rows = Ship Mode; Length = AVG(Delivery Days) in one bar chart and Return Rate (calculated field) in a companion chart; Color = Ship Mode, kept consistent with other sheets.
 - **Design principle applied:** Readable titles and labels — each bar is directly labeled with its value (e.g., "4.71 days") so the viewer doesn't have to estimate from the axis.
-- **Mistake avoided:** Did not assume "faster shipping = fewer returns" and hide the First Class result (which has the highest return rate despite being faster than Standard) — the chart preserves the counter-intuitive data point rather than smoothing it away.
+- **Mistake avoided:** Did not assume "faster shipping = fewer returns" and hide the First Class result — the chart preserves the counter-intuitive data point rather than smoothing it away.

 ## 6. Discount vs. Profit View — Scatter Plot